 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
-The actuary has disclosed a material valuation uncertainty with respect to pooled property investments and private equity investments held within the pension fund's assets.
-However, the valuations represent the best estimate at the current time.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the real discount rate assumption would result in an increase in the pension liability of £18 million.
+For instance, a 0.1% decrease in the real discount rate assumption would result in an increase in the pension liability of £3 million.
 However, the assumptions interact in complex ways.
-A 1-year increase in member life expectancy would increase the liability by £8 million.
-Similarly, a 0.5% increase in the salary rate or in the pension increase rate would increase the liability by £1 million and £18 million respectively.
+A 1-year increase in member life expectancy would increase the liability by £7 million.
+Similarly, a 1.0% increase in the salary rate or in the pension increase rate would increase the liability by £2 million and £15 million respectively.
 Impairment Losses on Debtors Estimation of the impairment losses on debtors from all debtors.
-The effect of Covid-19 on both individuals and business to pay debts is uncertain, an additional allowance has been included in the impairment losses.
-If the allowance for impairments changes by 10% the cost would be an additional £0.9million.
-At 31 March 2020 the carrying value of the bad debt provision was £2,629,000.
+The effect of Covid-19 on both individuals and business to pay debts remains uncertain, If the allowance for impairments changes by 10% the cost would be an additional £0.9million.
+At 31 March 2022 the carrying value of the bad debt provision was £3,294,000.
 Provision for Appeals Business Rates Estimation of the likelihood of successful appeals against the valuations calculated by the Valuation Office The effect of a 1% (currently an allowance of 2% of the rateable value) change in the assumption for appeals against the 2017 valuations would result in a £2.0 million change in the provision, of which Elmbridge's provision would change by £0.8 million.